Travis Kelce: 2016 season

 On January 29, 2016, Kelce signed a five-year, $46 million contract extension.
 He was ranked 91st by his fellow players on the NFL Top 100 Players of 2016.

 During Week 8 against the Indianapolis Colts, Kelce had seven receptions for 101 yards and a touchdown.
-In the next game against the Jacksonville Jaguars, he was ejected after receiving two unsportsmanlike conduct penalties after arguing with two referees over not having a pass interference penalty called.
+In the next game against the Jacksonville Jaguars, he was ejected after receiving two unsportsmanlike conduct penalties after arguing with two officials over not having a pass interference penalty called.
 The second resulted from him sarcastically throwing his towel at field judge Mike Weatherford in a flagging motion due to being upset about the first penalty.
 He was later fined $24,309 for his outburst.
 During Week 13 against the Atlanta Falcons, he had eight receptions for 140 yards.
 In the next game, Kelce recorded 101 receiving yards against the Oakland Raiders, his fourth consecutive game topping 100.
 He joined Jimmy Graham and former Chiefs tight end Tony Gonzalez as the only NFL tight ends ever to do so.
-In a Christmas Day win over the Denver Broncos, Kelce had career bests of 11 receptions for 160 yards and a career long 80-yard touchdown on a screen pass.
+In a Christmas Day win over the Broncos, Kelce had career bests of 11 receptions for 160 yards and a career-long 80-yard touchdown on a screen pass.
 He finished the season with career highs in yards (1,125) and receptions (85).
 His 1,125 receiving yards led the league among tight ends and his 85 receptions were second among tight ends behind Dennis Pitta of the Baltimore Ravens.
 Kelce's 634 yards after the catch also led all NFL tight ends.
 He was named as a starter in his second career Pro Bowl, held on December 20, 2016.
 He was also named First-team All-Pro.
 He was ranked 26th by his fellow players, and second among tight ends, on the NFL Top 100 Players of 2017.

 The Chiefs finished atop the AFC West with a 12–4 record and earned a first-round bye in the playoffs.
 In the Divisional Round against the Pittsburgh Steelers, Kelce had five receptions for 77 yards in the 18–16 loss.